-We know very little about Eleanor Adair the person, other than that she was born in Ireland in 1867 and from 1900 opened salons in London, Paris, Nice, Brussels, Birmingham and New York.
-She also introduced Florence Graham (Elizabeth Arden) to the beauty business.
+Eleanor Adair was born in Ireland in 1867 and from 1900 opened salons in London, Paris, New York and elsewhere.
+She also introduced Elizabeth Arden to the beauty business.

-The Armand Company was founded by Carl Weeks in 1916.
-By 1927 it was the leading seller of face powder in the United States and, with revenues of $2.5 million, had an annual income exceeding that of either Elizabeth Arden or Helena Rubinstein at the time.
+By 1927, the Armand Company was the leading seller of face powder in the United States with an annual income larger than Elizabeth Arden or Helena Rubinstein at the time.

 The Covermark line of cosmetics was developed because its founder, Lydia O’Leary, suffered from a large, raspberry-coloured birthmark that covered half of the left-hand side of her face.